sandeep-chakraborty/MinimalDevFolio24/README.md

 Welcome to my personal portfolio website!
 This site showcases my journey, skills, projects, and ways to connect with me.

-## About

-I am Sandeep, a full-stack developer and AI engineer.
-I have a passion for creating innovative solutions that enhance human life.
-This portfolio highlights my skills, experiences, and projects.

 ## Website

 You can view my portfolio at [sandeeep.com](https://sandeeep.com).